5 questions people ask Americans abroad – and my answers

 I’d like to know… Because the second amendment is pretty vague.

 It must be said that some other countries are much more dangerous than the US despite having fewer guns per capita.
+(El Salvador has fewer guns, for example, but much more violence.)

-But it also seems to be true that the US is the most violent of the so-called “developed” countries.
+But it also seems to be true that the US is about the most violent of the so-called “developed” countries.

 So perhaps the question should be not “What’s the deal with guns?” but “What’s the deal with Americans killing each other?”